David Beckham is ready to demolish Lockhart Stadium

-FORT LAUDERDALE, Fla. - Fort Lauderdale commissioners voted Tuesday night to move forward with David Beckham’s vision for bringing his soccer training facility to Fort Lauderdale.
+FORT LAUDERDALE, Fla. - Fort Lauderdale commissioners voted Tuesday night to move forward with David Beckham's vision for bringing his Major League Soccer training facility to Fort Lauderdale.

-After negotiations between the city and Miami Beckham United, commissioners approved an interim agreement that will allow Beckham to set up a demolition date for the structures at 1350 NW 55th St. in Fort Lauderdale within 180 days.
+After negotiations between the city and Miami Beckham United, commissioners approved an interim agreement that will allow Beckham to set up a demolition date for Lockhart Stadium within 180 days.

 If all goes as Beckham plans, the construction of the 18,000-seat stadium with a shade canopy should begin in July and will be finished in time for Inter Miami CF's 2020 and 2021 seasons.